Casyfill/HSU_Metropolitan_Data/data-driven_decisions.md

 Students will be required to:

-- solve a set of optimisation problems
+- solve a set of optimization problems
-- in groups, define an urban optimisation/risk problem for Moscow, and make an attemnpt to solve it, using data and information available
+- in groups, define an urban optimization/risk problem for Moscow, and make an attempt to solve it, using data and information available